Last Updated on April 6, 2022 by Janine

 You will also spot beautiful mangroves which many people enjoy exploring by kayak or canoe.
 If you’re lucky (or organized) enough to do this during sunset, you will be sure to have one of the most magical viewpoints as the sun sinks between the mountains.
 Without a doubt, this is something you won’t want to miss!

-The Mayan ruin of Chichen Itza is located on the Yucatán peninsula, and makes a great day trip from Cancun, the Riviera Maya, or Merida.
-It has recently been designated one of the NEW 7 Wonders of the World, and has been an UNESCO World Heritage site since 1988.
+The Mayan ruin of Chichen Itza is located on the Yucatán peninsula and makes a great day trip from Cancun, the Riviera Maya, or Merida.
+It has recently been designated one of the NEW 7 Wonders of the World and has been a UNESCO World Heritage site since 1988.
 It’s one of the most popular tourist attractions in Mexico, and for good reason.
 History aside, it’s a visual marvel (though, I highly recommend reading about the history as well).

 The site also features a dramatic cenote, and a juego de pelota (ancient ball game) court— how the players managed to get the ball through that tiny circle is beyond me!

 What’s on YOUR Mexico bucket list?
-What did we leave out?
+Let me know in the comments.

 Love this post?
 Pin it for later!